b4winckler/src-lorenz-renorm-conj/README.md

 # What is this?

-Programs that accompany the article "The Lorenz Renormalization Conjecture".
+Programs that accompany the article [The Lorenz Renormalization Conjecture](`https://arxiv.org/abs/1805.01226`).

 # Building